 Introduction – Why REITs?

-REIT ETFs provide cheap and easy access to that diversification.
+REIT ETFs provide cheap and easy access to that diversification and dividend yield.
 Let's explore the best REIT ETFs.

-The 5 Best REIT ETFs
+The 7 Best REIT ETFs

 VNQ – Vanguard Real Estate ETF